Simple Countdown Timer With Pure HTML CSS (Free Download)

 }

-• (F1) Lastly, we define a set of @keyframes to drive the countdown timer.
-Essentially, using bottom: PERCENT to rotate through the numbers.
+• (B) Create a set of keyframes to rotate through the numbers.

 That’s all for the tutorial, and here is a small section on some extras and links that may be useful to you.